apostrophecms-legacy/apostrophe-anchors/README.md

-# apostrophe-anchor-widgets
+# apostrophe-anchors
 Current status: WIP

-An `improve` module that adds anchoring capability to existing `apostrophe-widgets`.
+An `improve` module that adds an ID wrapper around `apostrophe-widgets`, useful for navigating to widgets via anchors.

-## TODOs

 ## Options